progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-and-apple-reminders.md

 Now, you‘ve flagged your todos with priorities, telling you whether you‘re dealing with a „big“, „medium“or a „small“ task.
 The next step is to decide when your are going to do these tasks.
 For this, simply set the date and time for the reminder.
 Remember to set only 1 big, 3 medium and 5 small tasks for any given day.

 There you go.
-Once you accomplished these things and open the „Scheduled“ list of Apple Reminders you‘ll see the 1-3-5 rule at a glance!
+Once you accomplished this, open the „Scheduled“ list of Apple Reminders and you‘ll see the 1-3-5 rule at it‘s finest!

 To sum up: We **use priorities together with the ability to set a date and time for the reminder** to end up with a **daily plan in the Scheduled list of Apple Reminders**.